-A codicil is a legal document that is used to modify an existing will without completely replacing it.
-This document allows you to make minor changes to your will, such as adding or removing beneficiaries, changing the executor, or updating asset distributions.
+We define a codicil as a legal document that is used to modify an existing will without completely replacing it.
+This document allows you to make minor changes to your will, such as adding or removing beneficiaries, changing the personal representative, or updating asset distributions.

-Codicils are typically used for small changes that do not require a complete overhaul of the original will.
-If you have made significant changes to your life, such as getting married or having children, it may be best to create a new will instead of using a codicil.
+Codicils are typically used for small changes that do not require a complete overhaul of your entire will.
+If you have made significant changes to your life, such as getting married or having children, it may be best to create an entirely new will instead of using a codicil.

-In Alberta, the requirements for a valid codicil are the same as for a will.
+In Alberta, the requirements for a legally valid codicil are the same as for a will.

 - Formal will – made in writing, signed by the testator and two witnesses in the presence of each other.